 Focus your minds

 Whether you’re road tripping for months or hours, home or abroad, you’ll be in close proximity with your co-pilot.
 Disagreements on driving, navigation, music choices or stop-offs are to be expected – but can be avoided (mostly).

 Prepare yourselves by thinking about possible flashpoints and defusing them in advance.
 A collaborative planning process can help.

 Don’t over plan.
 Road trips need spontaneity too – don’t be afraid to go off the beaten track from time to time if the mood takes you.
 Meticulous structure can be a vibe killer.

 Road-trip-ready car insurance

 If you’ve taken all the above steps, then you’re ready for the world’s greatest road trip – even if your trip doesn’t match Thelma and Louise.
 All you need to do now is sit back and enjoy the ride.

 Before you set off, make sure your car insurance has the flexibility your road trip needs.
-Whether you’re looking for a rolling monthly plan or an annual car insurance policy, Flow car insurance makes it easy to get on the road quickly.
+Flow Annual car insurance makes it easy to get on the road quickly.